PhilipJonasFranz/SnipsCompilerGen2/README.md

  You can find more information about the language in the [Quick-start Documentation](doc/README.md).
 For a more in-depth guide and information about the included libraries, see [Official Documentation](https://github.com/PhilipJonasFranz/SnipsCompilerGen2/blob/develop/doc/Snips%20Documentation.pdf).

 ## The compiler
- The compiler pipeline consists out of various stages:
+ The compiler pipeline consists out of these stages:

  - Reading the code to compile
  - Pre Processing and resolving static imports